 Our Strategic Plan 2013-2017

-CalBike enables more people to bicycle for the health, safety, and prosperity of all Californians.
+CalBike enables more people to bicycle for healthier, safer, and more prosperous communities for all.

 We envision millions of people riding bikes every day in California.
 Networks of safe streets and paths conveniently connect every destination.
 People of all ages and abilities enjoy the health and happiness that comes from bicycling.
 Our local communities are stronger economically thanks to less automobile dependence.
 Traffic-related injuries are less common and less severe, and fatalities are rare.
 California is a national model for sustainable transportation.